92kns/simple-shapely-simplify-alternative/README.md

 More specifically I may come across a polygon that is represented by more coordinates than necessary (but has the correct number of *vertices*).
 Typically we only need the vertices to represent a simple polygon but sometimes there will be points along, and collinear, with the edges between vertices and `simplify()` fails to remove them.

-Here I look at a simple method that uses simple trigonometry to look at the interior angles to eliminate these points
+Here I look at a method that uses simple trigonometry to look at the interior angles to eliminate these points

 here is a quick example: